-- Refinements of air pollution impact on health and exposure - The detailed reconstruction of the population patterns in the domains under study; in particular it is important to study how to correctly reconstruct spatial and temporal patterns of the population, to compute the real exposure of the population (i.e., reconstructing how population is moving during the day to go to work, school, etc.. and not using "average" population patterns).
-At the moment, "static" population maps are often used to perform HIA studies.
+- Refinements of air pollution impact on health and exposure; - The detailed reconstruction of the population patterns in the domains under study; in particular it is important to study how to correctly reconstruct spatial and temporal patterns of the population, to compute the real exposure of the population (i.e., reconstructing how population is moving during the day to go to work, school, etc..

+and not using "average" population patterns).
+At the moment, "static" population maps are often used to perform HIA studies;

-- Detailed and localized dose-response functions, at the moment often related to average values at EU level, and not properly describing local features. - Mortality and morbidity factors of long term NO2 and O3 exposure - Effects of NO2 exposure in particularly polluted environments (i.e. busy roads) and short-term exposure to extreme levels - Environmental impacts of reactive nitrogen and interlinks with climate/global change
+- Detailed and localized dose-response functions, at the moment often related to average values at EU level, and not properly describing local features; - Dose-functions for exposure to multiple pollutants; - Description and computation of health effects of low dose exposure of the major air pollutants; - Mortality and morbidity factors of long term exposure, in particular to NO2 and O3; - Effects of NO2 exposure in particularly polluted environments (i.e. busy roads) and short-term exposure to extreme levels; - Environmental impacts of reactive nitrogen and interlinks with climate/global change. - How to integrate health in decision related to air quality action plans

-4.5 Responses
+5.5 Responses